 Sometimes things in life get in the way of taking care of ourselves – including prioritizing our health and wellness.
 It may not be easy to find the time, energy, and resources to do things like working out, eating well, maintaining social connections with friends and family.
 We understand that college students frequently go through life transitions which may require a little extra support.
 We are here to help.

-Wellness Consultations are an individualized process promoting health and wellness by empowering you to enhance your well-being.
-WCU’s Wellness Consultation program can help you improve:
+Wellness Coaching is an individualized process promoting health and wellness by empowering you to enhance your well-being.
+WCU’s Wellness Coaching program can help you with: